top of page

 • LinkedIn

-My research aims to leverage ubiquitous technologies to design theory-informed, accessible, and scalable digital mental health interventions (DMHI) to improve mental health outcomes for young people who are not treatment-engaged and who are under-represented in traditional treatment settings.
-I have a primary interest in working clinically with, and designing for, adolescents and young adults with a history of self-injurious thoughts and behaviors.
+My research examines how ubiquitous technologies can be leveraged to deliver theory-informed, accessible, and scalable DMHIs to improve mental health outcomes for young people who are underrepresented in traditional care settings.
+My work has a particular emphasis on adolescents and young adults with a history of self-injurious thoughts and behaviors, with the goal of designing interventions that are clinically meaningful, engaging, and usable in everyday life.

 I received a PhD in Communication from Cornell University, a Master of Social Work from The Ohio State University and an MA in Communication from University of Illinois at Chicago.